telerik/ajax-docs/theme-builder/create-and-download.md

 ##

-The **Sass Theme Builder** for Telerik® UI for ASP.NET Ajax is a convenient customization tool providing the ability and power to create your own custom **Lightweight** skins and themes quickly and efficiently.
+The **Sass Theme Builder** for Telerik® UI for ASP.NET AJAX is a convenient customization tool providing the ability and power to create your own custom **Lightweight** skins and themes quickly and efficiently.
 This could be easily achieved without the necessity of understanding the underlying HTML and CSS structure of the controls.

 ## Creating a New Theme